alicekalemba/Python_data_analytics_cheat_sheet/README.md

 `import pandas as pd`

-`df = pd.read_csv('customer_data.csv')`
+df = `pd.read_csv('customer_data.csv')`

-pd.read_csv is the function.
+`pd.read_csv` is the function.

-customer_data.csv' is the file you are importing.
+`customer_data.csv` is the file you are importing.

+### Pandas dataframe
 #### describe()
 [Official Docs](https://www.w3schools.com/python/pandas/ref_df_describe.asp#:~:text=The%20describe()%20method%20returns,The%20average%20(mean)%20value.)

 The `describe()` is a method/function that provides descriptive statistics that summarize the central tendency, dispersion, and shape of a dataset’s distribution, excluding NaN values.
-It is used mostly in Machine learning, it basically returns the description of the dataframe.
+It is used mostly in Machine Learning, basically returns the description of the dataframe.

 _Example 1_